 Priory Memorial Gardens is a large attractive enclosed park surrounded by mature trees, hedging and walls.
 Facilities cater for young and old alike whether to enjoy family activities centred on the play areas or the park area for relaxation.
 The gardens have received multiple Green Flag awards.

-Enjoy the junior and toddler play areas for younger children, and the multi-use games area and teen-shelter for older children.
+Enjoy the junior and toddler play areas for younger children, the splash park, the multi-use games area and teen-shelter for older children.

 Melbourn Street, Royston, Hertfordshire SG8 7BZ